 You can reduce your pesticide exposure through your food choices, as well as the choices you make for your home.

-In addition, you can take supplements to help your body detoxify these harmful chemicals and restore mitochondrial function.
+In addition, you can help your body detoxify these harmful chemicals and restore mitochondrial function with natural nourishment and support.

 Take your future health into your own hands by protecting your mitochondria.
 What actions will you take today to guard your mitochondria from pesticides?